 - Thorough preparation of their case

 We never charge any upfront fees and do not get paid unless you do.
 At The Law Offices of Jeffrey S. Hasson, P.C., we want to inform you of your legal rights and any compensation you are entitled by law.
-Call us today.
+Call our Hackensack personal injury lawyers today.

 What Can a Dram Shop Liability Attorney Do for Me?

 Dram shop accidents are different from regular alcohol-related accidents.
 There are multiple parties liable for property damages and injuries.
 At The Law Offices of Jeffrey S. Hasson, P.C., our experienced personal injury attorneys are prepared to handle these complex cases.

 Dram shop liability cases may require the following types of resources:

 - Accident reconstruction experts

 - Healthcare planners